DanieleFerneti/bird_schema_alignment/README.md

 ## Project structure
 - **scripts/**: Contains the main scripts for table extraction and metric calculation.
   - `ask_tables.py`: Extracts the actual tables from SQL queries and uses an LLM to predict the relevant tables based on natural language questions.
-  - `metrics.py`:
-- **results/**: Computes evaluation metrics (Precision, Recall, F1-score) by comparing the actual tables with the predicted ones.
+  - `metrics.py`: Computes evaluation metrics (Precision, Recall, F1-score) by comparing the actual tables with the predicted ones.
+- **results/**:
   - **tables_extracted/**: Contains JSON files with the tables extracted from SQL and those predicted by the LLM.
+        -ciao
   - **metrics/**: Contains JSON files with evaluation metric results and generated charts.
   -
 ## Installation